 End users can take advantage of fully customized desktops and the freedom to install their own applications and have these persist across sessions.
 With App Volumes, IT can deliver a persistent user experience while benefiting from the cost savings of a non-persistent architecture.

-When the product becomes generally available later this quarter, App Volumes will have integration with the Horizon connection server to shorten login times.
-App Volumes will communicate with VMware Horizon, the beginnings of a strategic integration with VMware products.
-With this integration, login times are accelerated and applications are dynamically delivered even more quickly than before!
+App Volumes will integrate with the Horizon connection server to shorten login times and dynamically deliver applications.
+App Volumes will also communicate with Horizon, the beginnings of a strategic integration with VMware products.

-It’s been a whirlwind introduction to VMware for the CloudVolumes team.
-We’ve been heads down focused on getting things done with the same spirit we had as an independent startup and have been welcomed by many.
+It’s been a whirlwind introduction and warm welcome to VMware for the CloudVolumes team, and we’ve focused on getting things done with the same spirit we had as an independent startup.
 It’s certainly not the VMware I used to compete with, and it’s an exciting time to be part of EUC.
-Personally, I am super excited to shape a solution for the world, that solves a problem that I struggled with for years as a customer and still see so many struggling with today.
-I look forward to sharing the VMware App Volumes GA later this quarter with you and encourage you to sign up for our early access program.
+I am excited to solve a problem that I struggled with for years as a customer and still see so many struggling with today.